Kofu Station Guide: Takeda Shingen Statue, Yoshida Udon & Kofu Castle Ruins — Yamanashi Day Trip

 Dining in the Station Building

-The station building has a good lineup of restaurants and cafés.
-Oddly, there are two Tully's and a Starbucks — a coffee lover's dream.
+The station building has a solid lineup of restaurants and cafés.
+Remarkably, there are two Tully's Coffee locations plus a Starbucks — coffee options are not lacking.
+It's a comfortable place to rest between sightseeing.

 Walking from the Station to Ura-Kasuga-dori